Lord-of-Waffles/InfoSec24/Week6September2024!.md

   ## p)

 This week's homework has been a bit weird.
 I had already summarised the first part, and 2 of the password cracking voluntary assignments didn't really work out.
 Luckily this one is a bit simpler: Summarising a presentation from Disobey 2019 by Alexander Forbes, a IBM security-team ethical hacker.
+He stresses that penetration testing ATMs without the owner's permission is an easy way to get into trouble.
+This summary is written only for educational purposes, don't go breaking the law.

 ### The first section is a brief history on ATMs:
 - The market used to be more diverese with a lot of different manufacturers, nowadays they've consolidated into only about 4 separate companies.
 - They use heavily standardised software

 ### Next is what they're made up of:
 - Most modern ATMs are running 32-bit Windows 7/8, sometimes even Vista
 - Peripherals mostly USB connected

 ### Standardisation:
 - Usually a pretty stripped down OS with some whitelisting services
 - Custom BIOS occurs sometimes, but not too common

 ### on-ATM Attack Surfaces (more back-end type protections):
 - In event of back-end systems being compromised by attack, software has integrity checks to prevent remote exploit attacks
 - Defenses for physical attacks include cameras, police, withdrawal limits.
 - Mirrors in ATM corners to help customer see if they're being spied on

 ### ATM Attack Surfaces
 - Needs to be well placed in line of sight to cameras and public places
 - Alexander says one of the first questions his team asks when assessing an ATM is "what is the physical security like?"
 - Most successful attacks are brute force attacks, heavy impacts, explosives etc.